instructian/art3870/FIXTHIS.md

 ### Make sure the links work both on github.com and github.io

 ### Your web design work for this class should link from your portfolio page

+### Your project template should contain all the pieces and be saves as a docx or pdf and submitted - no other files than that please.